Ijevan

 Ijevan is located at a road distance of 137 km northeast of Yerevan.
 The Yerevan-Tbilisi highway passes through Ijevan.
 As of the 2011 census, the population of the town was 21,081, making it the most populated town in the province.
+Ijevan is also famous for its beautiful mountains.
+As of the 2022 census, the population of the town was 18,689.

 Etymology

 The town's current name Ijevan, and its former name Karavansara (until 1919), both mean "inn" (caravanserai), in Armenian and Persian, respectively.
-The area of modern-day Ijevan used to have many roadside inns known as caravanserais that served travelers between historic Syria and North Caucasus.
+The area of modern-day Ijevan used to have many roadside inns known as caravanserais that served travelers between historic Syria and the North Caucasus.
 The name Ijevan became official in 1961 when the settlement became a town.

 History

 Chamber tombs found at the centre of present-day Ijevan, as well as late Bronze Age cemetery on the left bank of Aghstev river, attest to the early occupation of the site.

 Historically, the area of modern-day Ijevan was part of ancient Utik and Gugark; the 12th and 13th provinces of Greater Armenia respectively.
 Separated by the Aghstev river, the eastern half of Ijevan was part of the Tuchkatak canton of the historic Utik, while the western half belonged to the Dzorapor canton of the historic Gugark.

-Being located on a vital rout of trade between the Levant and Northern Caucasus, the region of present-day Ijevan was home to many rest-houses and caravanserais during the Middle Ages, serving as rest-houses for the passing merchants and their caravans, mainly on the road from Tbilisi to Dvin.
+Being located on a vital route of trade between the Levant and Northern Caucasus, the region of present-day Ijevan was home to many rest-houses and caravanserais during the Middle Ages, serving as rest-houses for the passing merchants and their caravans, mainly on the road from Tbilisi to Dvin.
 The remains of a medieval caravanserai stands on the banks of Aghstev river on a site called Hamam-Jala.

 Under the Persian rule who had gained control over the Eastern Armenian territories since 1501–02, the village of Karavansara was founded during the 1780s.
 The territories of present-day Lori and Tavush along with the neighboring Georgia, became part of the Russian Empire in 1800–01.
 The territories became an official region of Russia as per the Treaty of Gulistan signed between Imperial Russia and Qajar Persia in October 1813, following the Russo-Persian War of 1804–13.